Oblikovati/Blazor.ThreeJs/README.md

 </head>
 ```

-Second you have to setup your project to use [SpawnDev.BlazorJS]
+Second you have to setup your project with the proper dependant services.

 ```csharp
 // Program.cs